PrismTanker/IA/README.md

 at the University of Queensland in 2024.

 ## Contents
 - `Interface/`: Code for allowing the IA to make oracle requests during iteration.
-Contains both code to use a human user as an oracle, and a testing harness to recieve automatic feedback when the IA is run on problems presented in the extended HumanEval dataset (see: ) #TODO
+Contains both code to use a human user as an oracle, and a testing harness to recieve automatic feedback when the IA is run on problems presented in the extended HumanEval dataset (see the assotiated [repository](https://github.com/PrismTanker/ExtendedHumanEval))
 - `Model/`: Code for CodeLLama2 LLM inference.
 - `Results/`: Folder that will contain IA output
 - `IA.py`: Python code defining the IA architecture, and providing interface to run the IA manually